 How to quit smoking?
-Why not trust your natural instincts?
+Trust your natural instincts!
 If doubting them, take your own poll of all ex-smokers you know who have quit for at least one full year.
-Truth is, regardless of where you live, cold turkey generates more long-term ex-smokers each year than all other quit smoking methods combined.
+What you'll find, as did a July 2013 Gallup Poll, is that cold turkey generates more long-term ex-smokers each year than all other quit smoking methods combined.

 The short video playing to the right is entitled "How to quit smoking."
 It was created by Joel Spitzer, my nicotine cessation mentor since January 20, 2000.
-In it, Joel shares his top 16 tips on how to quit smoking.
+In it, Joel shares his top 16 tips on how to quit.

 The question of how to quit smoking is really two questions: (1) what method to use and (2) tips on how to succeed at that method.
 The first tip shared in Joel's video is to "quit cold turkey."
 The next 15 are tips on how to succeed going cold.
 The balance of this article is devoted to presenting evidence as to why quitting cold is an extremely wise decision.

 Listen closely to quitting product commercials.
-Most either directly or indirectly bash cold turkey quitting.
+Most either directly or indirectly bash and trash cold turkey quitting.
 Why?
 Because they must.
 They know that the quitter's instincts are to stop smoking by going cold.
 They need to diminish confidence in those natural instincts.
-They must if they are to have any hope of convincing you to purchase their magic cures, their nicotine gum, patch, lozenge, Zyban, Chantix, Champix or e-cigarette.
+They must if they are to have any hope of convincing you to purchase their almost worthless magic cure, their nicotine gum, patch, lozenge, Zyban, Chantix, Champix or e-cigarette.

-But then, is it really fair to expect anyone with a direct or indirect interest in selling quitting products to tell smokers the truth, that each year more smokers quit smoking cold turkey than by all other quitting methods combined?
+But then, is it fair to expect anyone with a direct or indirect interest in selling quitting products to tell smokers the truth, that it's how the vast majority succeed?

 Although undisputed, you won't find reference to this simple truth on any quitting product website.
 Instead, most will try to convince you that quitting without buying and using their product is nearly impossible.